daniloster/react-form-flow/README.md

 ## Contributions rules

 - Changes must be approved;
-- Changes must have tests passing on Travis-CI;
+- Changes must have tests passing on github actions;
-- Changes must have coverage of 95% on Travis-CI for: statements, branches, functions and lines;
+- Changes must have coverage of 95% on github actions for: statements, branches, functions and lines;
 - Last commit message must have attribute `[release] [major|minor|patch]`;

 ## Current core dependencies versions